Updated February 2022

 - If a company advertises that its oven has a Sabbath Mode feature, make sure it includes more than the 12-hour cut-off override; otherwise, see potential problems above.
 Also, make sure there is a competent halachic authority behind the Sabbath Mode to endorse it.
 To verify that your product has a STAR-K certified Sabbath Mode, you can search for your model number in the appliance section of STAR-K’s website at www.star-k.org or call STAR-K office at 410-484-4110.

 - Avoid “slew controls” – i.e., use of an up/down arrow – to set the temperature.
 Stick to knobs or number pads.

 - Before using your new oven for the first time, be sure to wash the racks and interior of the oven thoroughly with warm water and soap to remove any oil residue.

 - If you are using an app on your smartphone to control your appliances, it is recommended that you turn off your smartphone before Shabbos/Yom Tov to preclude any communication between the appliance and phone.

-- Visit star-k.org/appliances for lists of oven products under STAR-K certification.
-See HERE for a list of appliance companies certified by STAR-K.
+- Visit star-k.org/appliance for lists of appliance companies and oven products under STAR-K certification.